daniel-yj-yang/pyvis-timeline/README.rst

 Interactive Timeline Visualizations
 ===================================

-This tool leverages the amazing visualization javascript library (https://visjs.org/) and visualize the timeline of a dataset.
+This tool leverages the amazing vis.js library (https://visjs.org/) and provides a visualization of the timeline of a dataset.

 Installation